 What has been most important to me, though, is finding people who want to collaborate to create positive stories.

 I have been in academia for a while.
-And that world, for all its power to analyze, understand, and spread new ideas has a major downside when it comes to working for change.
-It is highly competitive.
-It can be hard to find the people who want to work with you rather than compete against you.
-And to find people who want to build something together rather than deconstruct everything in sight (metaphorically, of course).
+And that world, for all its power to analyze, understand, and spread new ideas has a downside when it comes to working for change.
+It is competitive.
+It can sometimes be hard to find the people who want to collaborate rather than compete against you.
+And to find people who want to build something together rather than deconstruct (metaphorically, of course).

 So, I have put a toe into other waters without leaving academia.
 I continue to believe analysis and critique are extremely important endeavors to move us forward.
 If we do not understand what we are dealing with, we will make far more mis-steps.